AmnTheGreat07/CST435Assignment2/MPI/README.md

 11. Set hosts & Run MPI & Test
 Follow the same steps (9,10,11) as in the [Minikube seection](#how-to-run-in-k8s-minikube).

----
+## Notice
-Note test.py is signal thread multiplication.
+`test.py` is signal thread multiplication.
 You can see the difference between the signal thread and MPI.

 For example:
 ```python